denyskon/teabag/README.md

+# ⚠️ As of August 2023, teabag has been deprecated in favour of the newly available PKCE authentication supported by Static CMS 3.0+ in combination with Gitea 1.20+.
+It won't receive any more updates.

 # teabag - [Static CMS](https://github.com/StaticJsCMS/static-cms) OAuth provider for Gitea

 This is a lightweight Go server for handling OAuth flows with Gitea.